HaoranZhuExplorer/CNN_With_Expert_Advice/README.md

 ![Expert Advice](/images/original_expert_advice_algorithm.png)

+In this code settings, we simply have two experts: one is a trained CNN with testing accuracy of 0.99 for mnist dataset, another is a trained CNN with testing accuray of 0.91.
+The stream data is from testing dataset of MNIST and Fashion MNIST.

-But we need to do some changes to the original algorithm.
-Since the weights updating process is based on changes of loss between predictions and real target y\_t
+But in order to apply expert advice algorithm, we need to do some changes to the original algorithm.
+Since the weights updating process is based on changes of loss between predictions and real target y_t, the orignal range of y_t is in range [0,1].
+What's different from orginal range is, the predictions of the two experts is in range [0,1,2,3,4,5,6,7,8,9].
+Each prediction represents the data belongs to a specific number in MNIST dataset or specific fashion item in Fashion MNIST dataset.
+The original loss function does not hold any more.
+Thus, we need to do some changes to loss functions.

 References<br>
 [1] C. Monteleoni, Learning with Online Constraints: Shifting Concepts and Active Learning,” PhD Thesis, MIT, 2006.<br>